 With this in mind, IT execs shared the pandemic-era developments that brought their departments into the limelight last year and their thoughts on whether the moment of IT fame will stretch beyond 15 minutes:

 Supplying energy to millions of customers, a lapse in service wasn't an option for WEC Energy Group when the pandemic hit.
-But the company and its employees didn't have the infrastructure to support remote work.

 The company operated in a largely desktop computing environment, with no expectation to deploy laptops until further into the technology lifecycle, according to Steve Liegl, manager of network and infrastructure at WEC Energy Group.
 As if quickly getting laptops into employee hands wasn't challenging enough, Wi-Fi access proved to be trickier.